-Years later, this baked chicken recipe is often the centerpiece of my Passover menu, and often Rosh Hashana as well (it’s kind of Sephardic Jewish in nature, with the dried fruit and the wine, so feels perfect for the Jewish holidays).
+Years later, this baked chicken recipe is often the centerpiece of my Passover menu, and often Rosh Hashanah as well.
+It’s kind of Sephardic Jewish in nature, with the dried fruit and the wine, so feels perfect for the Jewish holidays.
 Even though times change, and we move on to new recipes, this is not a dish to forget, or imagine to be dated in any way.

-The faultless and brilliant combination of flavors is timeless, the recipe is pretty foolproof, the chicken is unfailingly moist, and it can be made ahead.
+The faultless and brilliant combination of flavors is timeless.
+Plus, the recipe is pretty foolproof, the chicken is unfailingly moist, and it can be made ahead.
 You don’t have to sear the chicken, just marinate and bake.
 It’s a fairly perfect chicken recipe.
 (And, yes it’s Marbella not Mirabella!)

 What to Serve with Silver Palate Chicken Marbella:

 - Chicken Marbella

 - Roasted Asparagus with Shallots and Parmesan